mhmunter/jobSearchEngineGraphQL/README.md

   ### Instructions

     The user can login to the website, search for a job posting, view up to 20 job listings and click on the link to the job site.
+Must use capital letter for first letter of each word.

   ### Licenses
   Apache2.0